 We hope that the learning journey you're on ends up including both experiences, but there's virtually no overlap, so it doesn't matter which one you take first.

-We're offering a few videos from this course on Udemy, but for the full experience with discussion boards, you'll want to sign up here.
+We're offering a few videos from this Seminar on Udemy, but for the full experience with discussion boards, you'll want to sign up here.

 Seth also has four top-rated courses on Udemy, each of which has been taken by thousands of people.
 There are reasonably priced courses on Leadership, Freelancing, Presentations and Value Creation.
 These links will give you a discount on most of them (thanks for reading the FAQs!) and you might find that the low cost of entry makes them worth an hour or two of your time.